noobermin/clmystery/6810questions.md

 1. Download the clmystery zip and unzip it to the current directory.
 To begin the challenge, use the `cat` command on the "instructions" file. 'cat' stands for "concatenate", although many use it to dump the contents of a file in unix.

-    As the instructions say, _usage of text editors are forebidden_.
+    As the instructions say, _usage of text editors are forbidden_.
 We'll also forbid the use of the commands `less` or `more`.

 2. Now that you have background, it's time to use terminal skills to solve the mystery!
 Enter the mystery directory and look around.
 The data is somewhat unstructured so to get a feel for what each file looks like, instead of `cat`'ing  each file, and dumping tons of content to the terminal, try using `head` and `tail`.  `head` and `tail` dump only the beginning or end of a file, respectively.